 - ¼ cup brown sugar

-- 4 tablespoons sage, thinly sliced + more for garnish
+- 4 tablespoons sage thinly sliced + more for garnish

 - ¼ teaspoon cinnamon

 - Make brown sugar sage sauce: Meanwhile, heat a medium-sized saucepan over medium-high heat.
 When pan is heated, add stick of butter and cook until it begins to brown and releases a nutty aroma, about 4 minutes.
 Add brown sugar and cook until dissolved, about 1.5-2 minutes more.
 Finally, add sage slices and fry in butter until they start to harden, about 1minutes.
 Remove pan from heat and pour butter through a strainer to remove sage.

-- Remove squash from oven and, using a thin paring knife, make small slits across the back of the squash, making sure to stop the cut about ¼ inch above the bottom.
+- Hasselback cut squash: Remove squash from oven and, using a thin paring knife, make small slits across the back of the squash, making sure to stop the cut about ¼ inch above the bottom.
 Top with browned sugar butter mixture and add back to oven for 15 minutes.
 Cook for 30-45 minutes more, or until the squash have released water and begin to brown, removing squash from oven to brush on more browned sugar butter every 15 minutes.

-- Tools needed: thin paring knife or vegetable peeler, melon peeler (to remove squash seeds), baking sheet
+- Tools needed: Thin paring knife or vegetable peeler, melon peeler (to remove squash seeds), baking sheet

 - Recipe notes: To prep butternut squash, cut off bottom rind and top stem, then stand upright and peel outer skin.
 Then scoop seeds and flesh with a melon peeler and finally cut in half lengthwise.

 - Leftovers + storage: To prep, peel and cut squash the day before and keep in refrigerator until baking.
 To store, place squash in airtight container and refrigerate up to five days.